k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 ### Task Name

-The Task Name form is opened when creating a new task or opening a task.
+The Task name form is opened when creating a new task or opening a task.
 The task name and task description are optional.
 If no task name is set, a default task name is generated with some basic information about the task.

 You can exist each form, including the Task Name, by clicking any task component.
 You can re-open the Task Name form by clicking the Task Name in upper the left corner of the window.